ChainCashLabs/chaincash-rs/README.md

 #### Whitelist

-A `whitelist` predicate evaluates to `true` if any of the suppplied agents are the current owner of the note.
+A `whitelist` predicate evaluates to `true` if any of the suppplied agents match depending on the `kind` field.

+`whitelist` has subtypes defined in the `kind` field, the following are supported:

+- `owner` whitelist is based on the current note holder
+- `issuer` whitelist is based on the note issuer
+- `historical` whitelist checks each holder of the note

 If the owner is known to us and trusted we can accept the note without any other consideration.